AdguardTeam/KnowledgeBase/docs/adguard-for-windows/overview.md

 **Web of Trust**

 Web of Trust lets you see the reputation of each website based on its users’ opinions.
 The site is rated by a number of specific criteria: trust, security, etc. This extension is turned off by default, but you can turn it on in the application settings.
+Please, note that AdGuard is not the developer of this extension.

 ### Network

-The penultimate module is dedicated to network filtering, and here you will find additional features.
-Two of them are enabled by default: "Enable traffic filtering" and "Filter HTTPS protocol".
+The penultimate module is dedicated to network filtering, and here you will find additional network-related options.
+Two of them are enabled by default: *Enable traffic filtering* and *Filter HTTPS protocol*.
 These are important extra precautions to better filter your web space.
-HTTP is the primary protocol for transmitting information over the Internet.
-Most data, including ads, is transmitted through it, but it has one drawback: the connection is not encrypted.
-With the HTTPS filtering feature, AdGuard filters not only HTTP traffic, but also HTTPS traffic (S stands for "safe").
+Most websites are now using HTTPS, and the same applies to advertising.
+From many sites, like youtube.com, facebook.com and twitter.com, it is impossible to remove ads without HTTPS-filtering.
+So keep the *Filter HTTPS protocol* feature enabled unless you have a strong reason not to.

 [Network Settings]()

-In this module you can also manage proxy settings.
-Check the checkbox "Use AdGuard as an HTTP proxy" to use AdGuard as a regular HTTP proxy which will filter all traffic passing through it.
+In this module you can check the checkbox "Use AdGuard as an HTTP proxy" to use AdGuard as a regular HTTP proxy which will filter all traffic passing through it.
 You can also enable the "Filter websites with EV certificates" feature.
 Extended Validation (EV) SSL Certificates offer a stronger safety guarantee; owners of such websites have to pass a thorough and globally standardized identity verification process defined by EV guidelines.
 Which is the reason why some users trust websites with such certificates and prefer not to filter them.

 At last, there is a section with Proxy settings.
 There you can specify which proxy server AdGuard should use to update filters, get new versions and so on.